Mortal Kombat Annihilation: Production

 Thai actor and martial artist Tony Jaa was a stunt double for Robin Shou in the film.

 Music

 Mortal Kombat Annihilation is the soundtrack to the film.
 The Mortal Kombat theme was composed by Praga Khan and Oliver Adams.
 The soundtrack was released on October 28, 1997, by TVT Records.

-Though this being not mentioned, "Megalomaniac" appears in its single edit (shortened to 4:19 while it lasts 6:07 in its complete version), and "Fire" appears in a slightly shortened version (cut to 3:14 while its single and album versions last 3:31).
+Though this is not mentioned on the packaging, "Megalomaniac" appears in its single edit (shortened to 4:19, from 6:07 of the complete version), and "Fire" is slightly shortened (cut to 3:14, while the single and album versions last 3:31).